MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-generate-parcel.md

 The script downloads Microsoft R Open and builds a parcel by extracting information from RPM packages.
 You can append flags to run unattended setup or customize feature selections.

-1. Switch to the MRS90HADOOP directory.
+1. Switch to the MRS90HADOOP directory: `cd /MRS90HADOOP`

 2. Run the script without actually invoking its operations: